aseriousbiz/abbot-docs/src/guides/list-skills/index.md

 }
 ```

 This can get complicated quickly!
 Instead, Abbot makes it very easy to create skills like this on your own, from inside of chat.
-To create a new list skill in chat, say `@abbot custom-list add <the name of your list skill>`.
-In this case, try `@abbot custom-list add 8ball` (don't worry, list skills don't count as custom skills -- make as many of these as you'd like!).
+To create a new list skill in chat, say `@abbot list add <the name of your list skill>`.
+In this case, try `@abbot list add 8ball` (don't worry, list skills don't count as custom skills -- make as many of these as you'd like!).

 Once Abbot creates the list skill, you can add options with `@abbot 8ball add ...`, like this: